goeb/smit/README.md

     public
     users

 ### How to set up different pages for two projects?

+Example of a specific project page for project X-yy.

 HTML pages are first looked after in $REPO/&lt;project&gt;/html/. and, if not present, Smit looks in the $REPO/public directory.